TrendingTechnology/larua/README.md

 - Set social media links for the website (they will show in the footer)
 - Custom AMP, tag, author and error page designs.

-**Image of the theme**
-An image of the latest version is included in the theme as you can see in canitiajr.png.

 ![Canitia Jr. Theme](https://github.com/boumannm/canitia-jr/blob/master/canitiajr.png)

 # Stuff used